optimizely/wordpress-plugin/README.txt

 == Screenshots ==
 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.7.5 =
+* FIXED bug on edit post page that displayed unwanted tooltip
+* UPDATED default conditional activation code to exclude users coming from other sites

 = 3.7.1 =
 * FIXED bug on config.js around the conditional activation input